 Smart Contracts

 Most local IDEs have Solidity plugins or extensions with syntax highlighting.
-For example, many Solidity developers use Visual Studio Code with additional Solidity plugins.
+For example, many Solidity developers use with additional .

-Truffle and Ganache provide a more comprehensive environment with automated testing, private virtual EVM network deployment, and dummy accounts to interact with.
+and provide a more comprehensive environment with automated testing, private virtual EVM network deployment, and dummy accounts to interact with.

 Smart contracts must be deployed on the blockchain to become accessible.